Pieter Isaacsz

-Pieter Isaacsz (ca 1569, Helsingør – 14 September 1625), was a Danish court and portrait painter from Dutch origin who worked in a mannerist style on historical, biblical and mythological subjects.
-He was also a tapestry designer and art-dealer who spied for both the Netherlands and Denmark, and eventually for Sweden.
+Pieter Isaacsz (ca 1569, Helsingør – 14 September 1625) was a Danish court and portrait painter from Dutch origin who worked in a mannerist style on historical, biblical and mythological subjects.
+He was also a tapestry designer and art-dealer who spied for both the Netherlands, Denmark, and, eventually, for Sweden.

 Biography

 Pieter was the son of Helena Backer (also known as Heyltje Roelofs) and Isaac Pietersz, a merchant from Haarlem who first supplied the Danish court and was then appointed commissioner for the States General of the Netherlands at the Sound toll.
 He was stationed in Helsingør and assisted Dutch and Danish merchants in legal cases.
 Around 1578/1580 the family came back to Amsterdam; his father remarried in 1581.
 According to Flemish art historian Karel van Mander, Pieter Isaacsz spent a year and a half learning to paint under the instruction of Cornelis Ketel.
 Isaacz then traveled to Italy where he became the pupil of Hans von Aachen whom he followed on his travels in Italy and Germany.
 Pieter and Hans visited Venice and Florence between 1585 and 1587 and Rome in 1590.
 He then turned back the Netherlands; his companion stayed in Prague in the service of the King of Bohemia.